-However, just as no two people grieve in the exact same way, not all grief therapists are the same.
+However, just as no two people grieve in the same way, not all grief therapists are the same.
 Some might specialize in grief or use different techniques and approaches.
 What is important is that you find a counselor or therapist, in-person or online, that you connect with and feel you can trust.
 You will find that most online therapy platforms allow you to switch to a different online therapist at any time if you feel the need.

 While each platform will differ from the next, their initial processes are usually quite similar.

-You will be connected to your online grief counselor and be assigned a private therapy room that only you and your online grief counselor will ever have access to
+You will be connected to your online grief counselor and be assigned a private therapy room that only you and your online grief counselor will ever have access to.

 You can have a live conversation with your online therapist in your private therapy room.
-Since these conversations are live, you will have to schedule a session and you may be charged an additional fee.
+Since these conversations are live, you will have to schedule a session, and you may be charged an additional fee.

 Another form of live communication, you connect with your online grief counselor via a voice call using either a landline or cellphone.
 As with any other form of live communication, you will first need to schedule a session.
 When it is time for your session, you enter your private therapy room.
 Your online grief counselor will then prompt you to begin the voice call.
 In most cases, you will never have to share your number with your online therapist.
-You simply enter your phone number into a system which then connects you to your online grief therapist.
-Since these conversations are live, you will have to schedule a session and you may be charged an additional fee.
+You enter your phone number into a system that then connects you to your online grief therapist.
+Since these conversations are live, you will have to schedule a session, and you may be charged an additional fee.

 However, and as with most medications, antidepressants/anti-anxiety medications do come with side effects.
 The side effects that come with medication for grief may include:

-What is important to note is that the side effects of the medication mirror the symptoms of grief, anxiety and depression.
-Because of this.
+What is important to note is that the side effects of the medication mirror the symptoms of grief, anxiety, and depression because of this.
 It is highly recommended that you consult your doctor if you experience any of the above.

 If we have loved, we will grieve.